ubrandrew/ttvOnMessenger/README.md

 Then, navigate to [chrome://extensions/](chrome://extensions/), enable developer mode, click "load unpacked", then select the `MessengerMotesBuild` folder.

 ## Emote Injector
 The content script `emoteInjector.js` and the background script `background.js` are the main logic behind emote injection.
 These files, along with all other necessary chrome extension files are located in the `MessengerMotes` directory.
+This could be used as a standalone extension without a popup.

 ## Extension Popup
 The popup for the extension is located in the directory named `ttvmotes` (should probably rename to `popup`).
 It's a create-react-app project that uses material-ui components (documentation [here](https://material-ui.com/)).
 Yarn commands are standard (you can navigate into the `ttvmotes` directory to see the readme specifying the commands)